Application Process for Retail Intermediaries

 It is the firm’s responsibility to ensure that it identifies all proposed PCFs prior to submitting an application for authorisation as a retail intermediary.
 Incorrect or incomplete identification of proposed PCFs may lead to a delay in progressing an application and/or may result in an application being moved back to the pre-assessment stage of the application process.

-Please note that, for new applicants, access to the online IQ only becomes available after an application has been deemed to contain all the key information and documentation required.
+Please note that, for new applicants, access to the online IQ only becomes available after an application has been deemed to contain all of the key information and documentation required.

 Important: